 2. Rent A Pocket Wifi Device

 I usually rent a pocket wifi device whenever we travel so I regretted not getting one for Taipei.
 It makes traveling easier and more fun when you have a constant wifi connection to do research, check maps, post on social media, etc. I guess it’s because our last Taipei trip was unplanned so it slipped my mind.
-In any case, if you’d like to rent a pocket wifi device in Taiwan, then you can do so through Klook.
-They’re offering 4G pocket wifi devices for just TWD 55 per day.
-Follow this link to rent a Taiwan pocket wifi device from Klook.
+In any case, if you’d like to rent a pocket wifi device in Taiwan, then you can do so through Klook or Kkday.
+Follow these links to rent a Taiwan pocket wifi device from Klook or Kkday.

 3. Check for Discount Passes

 There are many websites that offer discount passes to tours and services.
-One of the websites I’ve used the most is Klook.
+The websites I’ve used the most are Klook and Kkday.
 They offer deals in many cities around the world, including Taipei.
-If you’re looking for deals on tours, entrance fees, airport transfers, etc, then you may want to search through this list of Taipei attractions on Klook.
+If you’re looking for deals on tours, entrance fees, airport transfers, etc, then you may want to search through these lists of Taipei attractions on Klook or Kkday.
 You’ll often find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.

 Another good website to look through is Viator.
 I haven’t used it as much (probably because of the less pleasing interface) but they’re actually one of the leading online providers of tours and activities.
 They’re owned by TripAdvisor so you know they’re solid.
 You can follow this link to search through tours and activities in Taipei on Viator.